Environmentally Friendly and Ethical Resorts in Ha’apai

-While Fanifo Lofa Kitefsurf Tonga might seem all about kitesurfing at first glance, the boutique resort on Uolevu Island also has an environmentally friendly policy.
+While Kitefsurf Tonga might seem all about kitesurfing at first glance, the boutique resort on Uoleva Island also has an environmentally friendly policy.
 Their five beach huts are made with natural timber to blend in with the surroundings.
 The whole resort uses solar and wind energy, as well as composting toilets.
-Recycling and energy efficiency is also promoted to guests during their stay to help keep the resort’s corner of Ha’apai beautiful.
-Learn more about the resort in our 7 Best Luxury Accommodation in Ha’apai.
+Recycling and energy efficiency are also promoted to guests during their stay to help keep the resort’s corner of Ha’apai beautiful, while meals include a lot of produce grown in the resort’s garden.
+Learn more about the resort in our 5 Best Luxury Accommodations in Ha’apai.

-Another gem on the otherwise uninhabited Uolevu Island, Serenity Beaches Resort offers a range of wooden and concrete fales for guests either wishing to do whale swimming, one of their retreats or simply nothing at all… The eco-resort uses rainwater, while electricity is collected from the sun and almost all food is brought in by local farmers and fishermen.
+Another gem on the otherwise uninhabited Uoleva Island, Serenity Beaches Resort offers a range of wooden fales for guests either wishing to do whale swimming, one of their yoga retreats or simply nothing at all… The eco-resort uses rainwater, while electricity is collected from the sun and almost all food is brought in by local farmers and fishermen.
 Although meat is an option for food, they also cater extremely well to vegetarians to minimise your impact further.
-Learn more about this accommodation and others in the 5 Best Honeymoon Accommodation in Ha’apai.
+Learn more about this accommodation and others in the 5 Best Honeymoon Accommodations in Ha’apai.

 Check Serenity Beaches Resort out:

-Ha’apai’s most authentic traditional fales can be found at the locally-run Taiana’s Resort.
-Enjoy an ethical stay with locals on their home turf, staying in one out of the small selection fales that have been made with natural materials (except for a plastic reinforced roof), and using a shared shower and toilet for all guests for minimal impact.
+Ha’apai’s most authentic traditional fales can be found at the locally-run Diana Beach Resort, formerly Taiana’s Resort.
+Enjoy an ethical stay with locals on their home turf, staying in one out of the small selection of fales that have been made with natural materials (except for a tin roof), and using a shared shower and toilet for all guests for minimal impact.
 Camping is also available.
+Food is either BYO or you can arrange a local breakfast and dinner with your hosts.
 It’s all about the minimalist lifestyle here.
-Learn more about the resort and others like it in the 7 Best Budget Accommodation in Ha’apai.
+What’s more, Diana Beach Resort is the only Tongan-operated whale swimming operator on Ha’apai.
+Learn more about the resort and others like it in the 5 Best Budget Accommodations in Ha’apai.